HDR Candidate Selection

-Domestic HDR candidates may enrol on a full-time or a part-time basis, subject to approval by the faculty of enrolment and the Executive Dean Graduate Studies International students on Australian student visas are required to enrol on a full-time basis.
+Domestic HDR candidates may enrol on a full-time or a part-time basis, subject to approval by the school of enrolment and the Dean Graduate Studies International students on Australian student visas are required to enrol on a full-time basis.

 - sourcing their location of study,